bellingcat/auto-archiver/README.md

 - Twitter images posted at 3.2MB come back as 3MB.
 Twitter limits of size.
 This is after the Python code tweak to give original filesize ?name=orig https://webtrickz.com/download-images-in-original-size-on-twitter/  This is all fine probably as we are getting best quality image twitter can give us.

+# Facebook Video - YoutubeDL

+- The videos are generally downloaded well

+- TODO - explore the ones which are failing

+- However the screenshots have "Allow the use of cookies from Facebook in this browser".
+This is handled by `base_archiver.py` get which uses Selenium.Webdriver.Firefox which is configured in `base_archiver.py`

+- Potentially could pass cookies using [https://www.selenium.dev/documentation/webdriver/browser/cookies/](https://www.selenium.dev/documentation/webdriver/browser/cookies/)

+- And or [https://stackoverflow.com/questions/67070686/popup-blocking-to-login-to-facebook](https://stackoverflow.com/questions/67070686/popup-blocking-to-login-to-facebook) just click the button

+# Facebook Images

+- DONT WORK

+- doesn't download image

+- Uses WaybackArchiver and only displays screenshot with facebook cookies images

+- WaybackArchiver getting rate limit problem?